 Developing a medical application with a booking feature will allow patients to avoid waiting in line.
 At any time, even at night, users can take advantage of online booking.
 Booking can be done via a custom calendar or a time and date picker.
 For payments, you can use Omise or Stripe.
 If you want to let users interact on your platform via chat, you can use WebSocket technology to build messaging functionality.

 We’ve developed a doctor on demand app that lets physicians interact with patients remotely.
-This telehealth app has two layouts: one for healthcare professionals on iPads and one for patients on iPhones.
+This online doctor app has two layouts: one for healthcare professionals on iPads and one for patients on iPhones.

 KRY is an example of a telehealth app that’s revolutionizing medicine in Sweden.
 The app offers access to a doctor online.
 Before an appointment, care providers can read patients’ symptoms through the app and view photos that patients provide.
 During a video consultation, a web doctor can give prescriptions, advice, or a referral to a specialist.
 A consultation costs $25.
 Patients can pay through the application.